CGLIFE7/KronosDocs/docs/docs/tutorial/interfaceandmenus.md

 ## Help Shortcuts

-H - Clicking any menu item will bring up the respective help page on this doc website.
+Alt - Clicking any menu item will bring up the respective help page on this doc website.